 A computer virus spreads itself by piggybacking and hiding its code inside another program or application, much like a biological viral infection.
 Not only does a computer virus spread rapidly and make the host software and computer unusable, but also exhibits malicious behaviour.

 Adware is a combination of the word “advert” and “software”.
-As such, this software forces adverts in front of the user.
+This type of malware forces adverts in front of the user.
 The adware itself may not be dangerous, but the display of countless adverts is annoying and disruptive and is detected by good anti-malware solutions.

 A Trojan is a type of malware that is disguised as, or inside, a useful application.
-A Trojan’s aim is to have the user open the program, allowing it to either take control of your computer and use it for its own purpose or function in the background without user awareness.
+A Trojan aims to have the user open the program, allowing it to either take control of your computer and use it for its purpose or function in the background without user awareness.
 This typically results in the installation of additional malware (such as backdoors or keyloggers) to your system.

 Keyloggers secretly record everything you type on your keyboard, which allows attackers to get their hands on your passwords or other important data such as online banking details.